 2. Shake as much soil from the root ball as you can.
-Discard it, do not reuse it, or add it to the compost heap as it is probably infected with fungus.
+Discard it, do not reuse it, or add it to the compost heap, as it is probably infected with fungus.
 Set the plant on several layers of newspaper and examine the roots.
-You will probably find some soft, mushy roots and possibly rotting tubers as well.
-Using sharp, clean pruning shears, clip any diseased tissue that you see and discard it.
+You will probably find some soft, mushy roots and possibly rotting tubers.
+Using sharp, clean pruning shears, clip any diseased tissue you see and discard it.

 3. Pick any yellowing leaves off the ZZ Plant.
 If the stem is yellow, clip it off where it grows from the tuber.
 Check the tuber closely for signs of rot.
 Prune it out if it appears diseased.